 Morbidity and Mortality Conference

 Department-wide Morbidity and Mortality conference takes place once every ten weeks at the conclusion of each rotation in lieu of Grand Rounds.
 Residents are expected to keep track of all complications throughout the rotation, with those offering particular learning points to be presented here.
-Appropriate scientific backing for clinical and surgical decision-making is stressed.
+Appropriate scientific research for clinical and surgical decision-making is stressed.

 Complex Case Conference